Does the P365 Live Up to the Hype?!

 Stippling on the grip is effective and comfortable.
 The gun sticks in the hand like it should without being too aggressive for more sensitive skin.

 Instead of having the trigger break near the rear of the trigger guard opening, it breaks with about 3/8” open space behind the trigger.
-The length of pull is such that shooters with smaller hands will have no problem working the trigger, and larger-handed folk will be able to use it comfortably.
+The length of pull has an outstanding balance.
+Shooters with smaller hands will have no problem working the trigger, and larger-handed folk will use it comfortably.

 The original P365 came with SIG-Lite Night Sights.
 I have owned several SIG pistols with these night sights.
-They are good, serviceable tritium-based sights that are far better than what many firearm manufacturers put on their stock pistols.
+They are good, serviceable tritium-based sights, far better than what many firearm manufacturers put on their stock pistols.

-However, early into the P365 launch, it was discovered that many early customer’s pistols were breaking the tritium vials due to the extreme recoil velocity of the slide.
+However, early into the P365 launch, customer’s discovered their pistols were breaking the tritium vials due to the extreme recoil velocity of the slide.
 These early pistols were sent back in and replaced with SIG SAUER’s new XRAY3 Day/Night Sights.
 The XRAY3 sights are fantastic!
 They are bright in daylight or low-light conditions.
 The front sight is a tritium vial surrounded by a bright green circle that is very easy to pick up in rapid strings of fire.

 The rear notch sight in use works more like a blacked-out rear sight in daytime use, but it also has two tritium dots that show up very nicely in low light.
-While you can see the two rear dots in the daytime, I don’t really notice them.
-What you get while shooting quickly is a very bright front sight that is easy to find in the rear notch.
+While you can see the two rear dots in the daytime, I don’t notice them.
+While shooting fast, you get a very bright front sight that is easy to find in the rear notch.

 Recoil and Shootability